-- 134 The annual financial statements and the management report or the consolidated financial statements and the group management report shall be prepared by the management body and audited by the supervisory body and the audit firm. - The unit responsible for exercising shareholders' rights must ensure that it is enshrined in the statutes that annual financial statements and management reports or consolidated financial statements and group management reports are prepared in accordance with the regulations of Book Three of the Commercial Code (HGB) for large corporations, irrespective of the size of the enterprise, and are audited in accordance with these regulations. - The annual financial statements and consolidated financial statements shall be prepared, audited and sent to the shareholdings management within three months of the end of the financial year, so that after completion of all preparatory work, they can be adopted by the shareholders' meeting within eight months of the end of the financial year.
-The annual financial statements or consolidated financial statements shall be published immediately after adoption by the shareholders' meeting. - 137 In the annual financial statements or consolidated financial statements, the enterprise shall, in analogy to section 289 (3) No. 5 HGB, make disclosures on the most significant non-financial performance indicators that are relevant to the public mandate and the business activities of the enterprise.
+- 138 The annual financial statements and the management report or the consolidated financial statements and the group management report shall be prepared by the management body and audited by the supervisory body and the audit firm.
+The supervisory body shall form its own opinion as to whether the assessments of the audit firm in the auditor's report are to be followed. - The unit responsible for exercising shareholders' rights must ensure that it is enshrined in the enterprise's statutes that annual financial statements and management reports or consolidated financial statements and group management reports are prepared and audited in accordance with the regulations of Book Three of the Commercial Code (HGB) for large corporations, irrespective of the size of the enterprise, unless more extensive statutory provisions apply or other statutory provisions or considerations of expediency conflict therewith.. - The annual financial statements and consolidated financial statements shall be prepared, audited and sent to the shareholdings management within three months of the end of the financial year, so that after completion of all preparatory work, they can be adopted by the shareholders' meeting within eight months of the end of the financial year.
+The annual financial statements or consolidated financial statements shall be published immediately after adoption by the shareholders' meeting. - 141 In the annual financial statements or consolidated financial statements, the enterprise shall, in analogy to section 289 (3) No. 5 HGB, make disclosures on the most significant non-financial performance indicators that are relevant to the public mandate and the business activities of the enterprise.
 Depending on the size and object of the enterprise, it shall also make a non-financial statement within the meaning of section 289c HGB on employee, social and environmental matters, respect of human rights and the fight against corruption.
-In this context, aspects of sustainability (contributions to sustainability, climate protection, socially and ecologically responsible procurement, environmental and resource protection) shall also be reported in accordance with the criteria of the German Sustainability Code. - 138 The enterprise shall disclose a list of third-party enterprises14 in which it has a shareholding that is not of minor importance to the enterprise in the notes to the annual or consolidated financial statements. - 139 In the annual financial statements or consolidated financial statements, the enterprise shall present in a generally understandable form which sponsoring benefits have flowed to which organisations. - 140 In the notes to the annual financial statements or consolidated financial statements, relationships with shareholders that qualify as related parties within the meaning of the applicable financial reporting regulations shall be explained.
-This includes, for example, members of the politically responsible body and the public administration of the public authority. - 141 For each member of the management body, the total remuneration for each individual, broken down into non-performance-related, performance-related and components with long-term incentive effect, pension expenses and fringe benefits shall be presented in the remuneration report pursuant to regulation number 90 in a generally understandable form by name.
+In this context, aspects of sustainability (contributions to sustainability, climate protection, socially and ecologically responsible procurement, environmental and resource protection) shall also be reported in accordance with the criteria of the Council for Sustainable Development appointed by the Federal Government. - 142 The enterprise shall disclose a list of third-party enterprises in which it has a shareholding that is not of minor importance to the enterprise in the notes to the annual or consolidated financial statements. - 143 In the annual financial statements or consolidated financial statements, the enterprise shall present in a generally understandable form which sponsoring benefits have flowed to which organisations. - 144 In the notes to the annual financial statements or consolidated financial statements, relationships with shareholders that qualify as related parties within the meaning of the applicable financial reporting regulations shall be explained.
+This includes, for example, members of the politically responsible body and the public administration of the public authority. - 145 For each member of the management body, the total remuneration for each individual, broken down into non-performance-related, performance-related and components with long-term incentive effect, pension expenses and fringe benefits shall be presented in the remuneration report pursuant to regulation number 91 in a generally understandable form by name.
 This also applies to benefits that have been promised to a member of the management body in the event of termination of his/her activities or that have been granted during the financial year.
-The disclosure of remuneration shall also be made in analogy for non-tariff employees in the two management levels below the management body.
-The management body shall ensure that these employees have a contractual declaration of approval to the disclosure of their remuneration.